Keto and Food Allergies vs Digestion Issues

 The Potential Side Effects of Prednisone

-First off, long-term use can lead to weakened bones and muscles, akin to the structure of an overused building gradually crumbling.
-Your body might also retaliate by packing on extra weight or raising blood sugar levels - sweet revenge indeed.
+First, long-term use can weaken bones and muscles.
+Your body might also react by packing on extra weight or raising blood sugar levels.

 If you're using prednisone under doctor's orders, though, don't panic.
 Remember, every medication has its pros and cons.
 Keep track of any changes and inform your doctor so they can help adjust dosages or find alternatives when necessary.